 Sonia Loudon is a teacher in Epping, Victoria.
 She assists schools in selecting and preparing students to participate in work experience.
-Sonia is also currently participating in the EdFellows program, which provides a platform for educators to help influence policy and ignite meaningful reform.
-Sonia enjoys using strategies from the classroom to help organisations prepare simple and engaging work experience tasks.
+Sonia has Sonia enjoys using strategies from the classroom to help organisations prepare simple and engaging work experience tasks.

-Cameron Winnett is a charity lawyer based in Melbourne’s CBD.
-Cameron is always planning how to involve more students in Boundless and how to tell our story better.
+Cameron Winnett is a lawyer and policy consultant based in Melbourne.
 He works with organisations to ensure work experience is highly valuable for both them and the students.
 Cameron's favourite part of Boundless is coaching students on how to get the most out of their experience.

 Tim Warwick is a teacher in Shepparton, Victoria.
 He assists regional schools in selecting and accommodating students to participate in work experience in Melbourne.
-Tim is also currently leading a Koori partnership program with Shepparton schools and completing a Masters of Education.
 Tim enjoys the opportunity to visit students at work and hearing about what they've been learning.